civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_eventDiscount.md

 This hook allows you to apply a customized discount to an event registration.

+## Notes

+!!! caution
     This hook is outdated - notable, CiviDiscount does not make use of it.

 ## Definition